-TEy = the actual electricity produced in year y in the plant (all units) WTEy = the electricity that would have been produced by the units installed before the project under the hydrological conditions of year y 12.
-In the case of project activities that involve the addition of renewable energy generation units at an existing renewable power generation facility, where the existing and new units share the use of common and limited renewable resources (e.g. streamflow, reservoir capacity, biomass residues), the potential for the project activity to reduce the amount of renewable resource available to, and thus electricity generation by, existing units must be considered in the determination of baseline emissions, project emissions, and/or leakage, as relevant.
-For project activities that involve the addition of new generation units (e.g. turbines) at an existing facility, the increase in electricity production associated with the project (EGy in MWh/ year) should be calculated as follows: EGy = TEy - WTEy if confidential data available from the relevant host Party authority are used, the calculation carried out by the project participants shall be verified by the DOE and the CDM-PDD may only show the resultant carbon emission factor and the corresponding list of plants; 3.
-Calculated, as above, but using estimates such as: default IPCC values from the IPCC 1996 Revised Guidelines and the IPCC Good Practice Guidance for net calorific values and carbon emission factors for fuels instead of plantspecific values (note that the IPCC Good Practice Guidance includes some updates from the IPCC 1996 Revised Guidelines); technology provider's name plate power plant efficiency or the anticipated energy efficiency documented in official sources (instead of calculating it from fuel consumption and power output).
+TEy = the total electricity produced in year y by all units, existing and new project units; 3 Plant emission factors used for the calculation of emission factors should be obtained in the following priority: ^{1.} Acquired directly from the dispatch center or power producers, if available; or ^{2.} Calculated, if data on fuel type, fuel emission factor, fuel input and power output can be obtained for each plant; If confidential data available from the relevant host Party authority are used, the calculation carried out by the project participants shall be verified by the DOE and the CDM-PDD may only show the resultant carbon emission factor and the corresponding list of plants; ^{3.} Calculated, as above, but using estimates such as: default IPCC values from the 2006 IPCC Guidelines for National GHG Inventories IPCC 1996 Revised Guidelines and the IPCC Good Practice Guidance for net calorific values and carbon emission factors for fuels instead of plantspecific values (note that the IPCC Good Practice Guidance includes some updates from the IPCC 1996 Revised Guidelines); technology provider's name plate power plant efficiency or the anticipated energy efficiency documented in official sources (instead of calculating it from fuel consumption and power output).
 This is likely to be a conservative estimate, because under actual operating conditions plants usually have lower efficiencies and higher emissions than name plate performance would imply; conservative estimates of power plant efficiencies, based on expert judgments on the basis of the plant's technology, size and commissioning date; or 4.
 Calculated, for the simple OM and the average OM, using aggregated generation and fuel consumption data, in cases where more disaggregated data is not available.